rosado-io/docs/getting-started/website.md

       // failed to logout
     }
   );
 ```

-## Secure your application server with Authgear
+## Next steps

 To protect your application server from unauthorized access.
-You will need to **integrate your backend with Authgear** and **using SDK to call your application server**.
-In the next section, we will go through the step one by one.
+You will need to **integrate your backend with Authgear**.

 {% page-ref page="backend-integration/" %}